LordIdra/multiblock-system/README.md

-# multiblocksystem
+# MultiBlockSystem
-A custom plugin for creating multiblocks with slimefun integration.
+A custom plugin for creating MultiBlocks with SlimeFun integration.